-The Leitz 9cm f4 Elmar is almost as ubiquitous as the famous Leitz 5cm f3.5 Elmar but seems often forgotten about.
+The Leitz 9cm f4 Elmar is almost as ubiquitous as the famous Leitz 5cm f3.5 Elmar but often seems forgotten about.

 My copy of the 9cm Elmar is black and brassed with chrome trim from 1946.
 This is the first year that Leica applied UV coating to the front element.
 Beyond the addition of increasingly higher performing coatings and changes in barrel design, the simple four element in three group design endured until 1964, well into the Leica M mount days.
 There was even a collapsible version of the 90 Elmar!